Our programs transform the spaces where children learn, inspiring them to take charge of their health

 Our Student Health Advocate Program provides students the platform to be heard by centering and elevating their opinions, attitudes, experiences, and knowledge to actively engage them as solution-minded experts.
 Student Health Advocates host events, plant gardens, implement food pantries and create other sustainable nutrition and physical activity outcomes at their schools.
 We believe students have the power to shift the culture of their communities, and our Student Health Advocate Program champions these voices to effect positive change.
 This peer-to-peer work increases students’ knowledge, motivates them to adopt healthier habits, and strengthens their social, psychological, and emotional health.

 “We’ve seen real results in how our kids make healthy food choices, and their interest in physical activity.
 HealthMPowers has created opportunities for our kids to think critically about healthy decisions, obstacles to these decisions, and the importance of investing in their bodies in ways that promote health.”

 – Adrianne Penner, Senior Director, Boys & Girls Clubs of Metro Atlanta

 Georgia Nutrition and Physical Activity Assessment:

-The Georgia Nutrition and Physical Activity Assessment is an interactive online assessment tool designed to support early care providers with environmental policy and practice improvements in healthy eating and physical activity among children, staff, and families.
+The Georgia Nutrition and Physical Activity Assessment is an interactive online assessment tool designed to support early care and education providers with environmental policy and practice improvements in healthy eating and physical activity among children, staff, and families.
 This tool offers wellness resources specifically aligned with each assessment indicator to ensure providers make effective, sustainable changes within their early care settings.
 Currently, HealthMPowers has piloted the assessment with nearly 200 providers statewide, including 40 through our partnership with Georgia Organics and Quality Care for Children.